This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cerebral Palsy Prevention After Childbirth

-Kernicterus happens with the baby has a high bilirubin level in the bloodstream.[3]
+Kernicterus is a type of brain damage resulting from high bilirubin levels in the bloodstream.[3]
 Outward symptoms include the baby’s skin turning a yellowish or orange color.

 Other signs of jaundice can include: